MSW in Social Welfare

 2-Year Program:

 UCLA Luskin’s Master of Social Welfare is a full-time, two-year program.
 In addition to our core curriculum, you can participate in an advanced research course or research project focused on an issue of interest to you.
-Two field placements with social work agencies let you put into action what you have learned in the classroom, providing invaluable real-world experience.
+Two practicum placements with social work agencies let you put into action what you have learned in the classroom, providing invaluable real-world experience.

 As professionals and scholars in a public research university, the faculty of the Department of Social Welfare are committed to the highest level of training to produce the next generation of practitioners and leaders for the social work profession and to advance the knowledge base for social work policy and practice.